46 Classic Cocktails You Need to Know

 The modern tequila sunrise was created in the 1970s by mixing tequila, orange juice and grenadine.
 It became popular after Mick Jagger tried the cocktail and began ordering it all across America during a tour.

 A Tom Collins is essentially a fizzy, spiked lemonade made with sparkling water, lemon juice, simple syrup and a London dry gin, like Bombay Sapphire.
 There is much debate over whether the origin of this drink is American or European, but all agree that it is classically delicious.
+Looking for more options?
+Check out our collection of the best spiked lemonade drinks for summer.

 This iconic drink is James Bond’s drink of choice.
 Also called a vesper martini, it is often requested to be shaken, not stirred.
 Made with a 3:1 ratio of gin and vodka with a touch of Lillet blanc aperitif, the drink is served straight up with a single lemon twist.